 How to clean up

 Rinse the area with clean water, then use a 10% solution of biological washing powder to get rid of the smell.
 It’s best not to use anything else, as many cleaning products actually smell a bit like a cat's urine.
 So if you clean with these, you may actually be leaving a feline signal that encourages more unwanted behaviour, not less!

-When your kitten successfully uses her litter tray, make sure you give her lots of praise – a small treat might help too.
-This way, she’ll soon learn to associate the litter tray with good feelings.
-All you need to do is show your kitten a little patience, and lots of encouragement, and she'll quickly adjust to using it.
+When your kitten successfully uses their litter tray, make sure you give them lots of praise – a small treat might help too.
+This way, they'll soon learn to associate the litter tray with good feelings.
+All you need to do is show your kitten a little patience, and lots of encouragement, and they'll quickly adjust to using it.